tradichel/PacketCaptureAWS/README.md

     If you want to change defaults, hit enter above.
 Read prompts.

+    To delete all the resources run the script again and choose delete.

+View The Results:

     Watch the screen for updates.

     Log into the console to see what was created.

-    To delete all the resources run the script again and choose delete.

     Check the console to see everything was deleted.

 To read articles and papers related to this code: